The 15 Most Common Questions Asked About Shoplifting

 11. Can Loss Prevention detain a pregnant woman?

 Of course.
 An LP agent is expected to use discretion and store policy when it comes to making an apprehension.
 If you become sick or feel the need for medical treatment, ask the LP to call 911 immediately.
 The store doesn't want you to become ill or jeopardize your pregnancy, either.

-Usually, senior citizens 70 and older and children younger than 7 are exempt from being detained by loss prevention.
-(This rule can vary by a few years, depending on your location).
+Most stores don't take a person's personal situation into consideration where theft is concerned.
+However, senior citizens 70 and older and children younger than 7 are usually exempt from being detained.
+(This rule can vary by a few years depending on which state you're in).

 You can rest assured that your girlfriend will most likely suffer the same fate as you.
 Under-ringing (or sweethearting, as it sometimes called) has been around forever.
 Most companies have strict rules against an employee ringing up a family member, spouse, or friend.
 That infraction alone could get your girlfriend terminated, but since the store had you prosecuted, you can bet they want to interview your girlfriend for an admission to this crime and others she may have committed in the past.
 If the store has enough evidence against her, she could be arrested and charged.

-10. I dared my friend to steal some makeup.
-I handed her what I wanted and she took 2 items for herself.
+I dared my friend to steal some makeup.
+I handed her what I wanted and she took two items for herself.
 Why was I arrested, too?